-SME recently talked to Richard Neff, BAAM Sales Manager at Cincinnati Incorporated, to discuss Big Area Additive Manufacturing.
+SME recently completed a Q & A with Richard Neff, BAAM Sales Manager at Cincinnati Incorporated, to discuss Big Area Additive Manufacturing.

 BAAM is a unique part of the additive manufacturing industry.
 What significant achievements have taken place with the technology in the last few years?

 Additive manufacturing is truly an industrial process used to make things.
 It is really manufacturing.
 We’re not taking about prototyping or making toys.
 We’re talking about really manufacturing something substantial that you can use.
 Industry is starting to understand how the different tools in additive manufacturing can be productively used in their operations.

 Big Area Additive Manufacturing goes in a different direction than traditional additive manufacturing which is typically trying to figure out how intricate a part can we make, or fine a detail can we build into a part?
 That’s one of the selling features of additive manufacturing.
 You can make very intricate parts fairly easily.
 But what we’re looking at is how we can make large parts fast and productively, and how we can make them affordably.
 We’ve been able to do that with BAAM.

 Do you see an ultimate goal with the technology?

 We don’t know where all the markets will be with BAAM because it’s such a new technology.
 It’s really interesting; we can show the technology to someone who has been working in the 3D printing world for 20 years and they look at it go, “Wow, this blows my mind.
 I have no idea what the next best application for this would be.”